banner svg (1)

 • Supporting a child during their transition to school: Many children, especially younger children, may struggle to get used to preschool or daycare.
 They may feel uncomfortable or abandoned at first until they understand this part of their new routine.
 Offering separation anxiety tips to new families can help ease this transition.

-• Potty training tips: Most children start learning to use a toilet at 2 or 3 years old, but some families will start preparing for it with their child even earlier.
+• Potty training tips: Most children start learning to use a toilet at two or three years old, but some families will start preparing for it with their child even earlier.
 It’s a big adjustment, and some children won’t easily take to it, so offering potty training tips can be a great help to families.

 • Summary of the daily schedule: Communicating with families and letting them know what their child’s day is like at preschool makes them feel more involved.
 Informing families of what your preschool is providing also showcases the value of what you provide to their child.